shivannis/xandr-docs-public/xandr-docs/articles/invest/export-a-segment-pixel.md

 In the Advanced Options section, you can select additional values to include in the pixel tag.

-- **Use codes**: to generate a pixel with your external code (the value you entered when creating the pixel) and your member ID instead of the Xandr pixel ID
+- **Use codes**: to generate a pixel with your external code (the value you entered when creating the pixel) and your member ID instead of the Microsoft Advertising pixel ID
 - **Add user to segments on call**: enables you to add additional segments
 - **Remove user from segments on call**: enables you to remove the user from segments
 - **Parameter**: